 Jewish Family Service Emergency Financial Assistance is established to alleviate a temporary financial crisis being experienced by a Jewish individual who is financially self-sufficient but may be confronting a temporary cash-flow crisis.
 Funds can be utilized for: rent or mortgage payments, utilities, food, or other emergency needs.

-Jewish Family Service Case Management program serves individuals, couples, families and groups who are in need of compassionate, professional counseling services; guiding them through life’s obstacles and transitions in a confidential manner.
+Jewish Family Service Case Management Program serves individuals, couples, families, and groups who are in need of compassionate, professional counseling services; guiding them through life’s obstacles and transitions in a confidential manner.
 Counseling speaks to the highest level of performing acts of loving-kindness (chesed) and repairing the world (tikkun olam).
-JFS’ social workers are compassionate professionals who help change the lives of people through improving quality of life for the individual, family and society at large.
-In case management our social workers collaboratively assess the needs of the client and arranges, coordinates and evaluates services to meet the client’s needs.
+JFS’ social workers are compassionate professionals who help change the lives of people by improving the quality of life for the individual, family, and society at large.
+In case management, our social workers collaboratively assess the needs of the client and arrange, coordinate, and evaluate services to meet the client’s needs.

-Jewish Children’s Regional Service: The mission of Jewish Children’s Regional Service is to enable Jewish youth to become well-adjusted, successful and self-supporting Jewish adults.
+Jewish Children’s Regional Service: The mission of Jewish Children’s Regional Service is to enable Jewish youth to become well-adjusted, successful, and self-supporting Jewish adults.
 Scholarship assistance and any professional activities necessary to operate all the needs-based programs of JCRS.
-(Camp, college and special needs scholarship/subsidies, and holiday outreach programs that involves, either gift, gift cards and /or holiday products to isolated and low-income Jewish families across a 7-state region.)
-All above programs service families in Nashville.
+(Camp, college, and special needs scholarship/subsidies, and holiday outreach programs that involve, either gift, gift cards, and /or holiday products to isolated and low-income Jewish families across a 7-state region.)
+All the above programs serve families in Nashville.